Cape Breton’s Monkeys and More have put a new twist on the classic sock monkey.

 And guess what?
 He’s even cuter in person!

 I recently spoke with Dale Kearney all about Monkeys and More.
-I asked him to give me a little background on Monkeys and More, and a little insight as to what’s in store for these Cape Breton sock monkeys in 2017.
+I asked him to give me a little background on this business, and a little insight as to what’s in store for these Cape Breton sock monkeys in 2017.